DoctorWkt/pico_lora_sensor/README.md

 With this done, use `Thonny` to copy `battery_sensor.py` to the Pico but **ensure** that you rename it to be `main.py`.
 This makes the Pico load and run this script when it gets powered up.
 Also copy `config_batt.py` over to the Pico, making sure that you change the `voltid` value in the file.

+> Note also: these values in `config_batt.py` are from when I was trying to get WiFi to work, so they are not needed: `ssid`, `password`, `server` and `serverport`.

 You should now be able to connect the Pico to either a 5V USB power supply or a 12V power supply (but not both at the same time).
 It will start running the `main.py` script and send the ADC value using LoRa out to the receiver.

 ## Specific Sensor Functions

 When I originally started this project, I tried to use UDP over WiFi.
-I've left the original UDP code in the `config_batt.py` script but commented out.
+I've left the original UDP code in the `battery_sensor.py` script but commented out.

 If you want to use this script as a basis for your own project, you might want to look at these functions: